Societas Docta, Incorporated

-Societas Docta National, Incorporated was founded in Atlanta, Georgia to inspire and support African American women to achieve educational and professional excellence.
-Our members are committed to networking and mentoring with individuals, groups, and organizations to enhance and improve the quality of education for minorities & especially women of African descent to encouraging them to pursue and obtain doctoral degrees in various professions.
-All members of Societas Docta National, Incorporated hold doctoral degrees.
+Our members are committed to networking and mentoring with individuals, groups, and organizations to enhance and improve the quality of education for minorities and especially women of African descent encouraging them to pursue and obtain doctorate degrees in various professions.

 Goal of Societas Docta National, Incorporated

-The goal of Societas Docta National, Incorporated is to encourage African American women to pursue advanced degrees in various disciplines, especially those fields where there is a keen shortage of advanced degree holders.
-We work to mentor African American women enrolled in doctoral programs, providing them with physical, emotional and spiritual support, as well as scholarship assistance.
+The goal of Societas Docta, Incorporated is to mentor African American women enrolled in doctorate programs, providing them with physical, emotional and spiritual support, as well as scholarship assistance.

 History of Societas Docta National, Incorporated